Release Strategy

 Release Cadence

-The release manager for a particular week decides whether to cut stable release.
-A dev release or rc release from master should happen every week.
-Stable branches will be created based on the following criteria:
+or rc release from master should happen every week.
+Stable branches will be created based on the

-1. Decide whether to create a new stable branch:
+- Decide whether to create a new

-In other words, for a given week: one of either a dev or rc release will be created from master.
-A new stable branch may be created, and additionally, patch releases for existing stable branches might be created.
+In other words, for a given week: one of either a dev or rc release will be created from

 Release Types